Mathews Athanasius: Oppositions

-Athanasius went to the Patriarch of Antioch without the permission of Dionysius IV.
-He was educated in a school run by British missionaries.
-His uncle Abraham Malpan was the leader of the reformation.
-Because of all these, though he returned as a Metropolitan, there were objections from among the Malankara Church.
+Despite Mar Athansius return as a Metropolitan, there were objections from among the Malankara Church.
 They later wrote to Antioch their objections, and as a result, the Patriarch realizing that Mathews Mar Athanasius had hidden his intentions to conduct an Anglican modeled reformation from him, so the patriarch sent Euyakim Coorilos Metropolitan to Kerala, and from then on the Syriac Orthodox Church of Antioch introduced the "registered deed of submission" as an element of consecration as a metropolitan bishop.